 22. Use a drone for aerial images

-If you want to capture a photo of a large number of people, use the drones.
-For the use of drones, you don't have to bring the people together.
+If you want to capture a photo of a large number of people, use drones to include the entire group.
+For the use of drones, you don't have to bring the group members together.
 You just take a photo of them in their normal lives.
 It's ideal for beach photos, and open places.

 Photo by Dominik Pearce on Unsplash